vexor/vx-promo/deploy.md

     curl -s https://ci.example.com/api/projects/1/key \
       >> ~/.ssh/authorized_keys

 When the build is run, ssh-agent is being started adding a private key.
-THe deploy tool you use should be configured to use agent forwarding.
+The deploy tool you use should be configured to use agent forwarding.

 Capistrano